huajianjiu/Bernoulli-CBOFP/README.md

-# CB-SGwithPP
+# PCBP

-## A Simple Idea Using a Lexicon to Improve CBOW/Skip-gram Negative Sampling
+## Probablilistic Continous Bag-of-Paraphrases
 Modified the word2vec.
 We add a semantic lexicon layer between the input layer and the hidden layer.
 The lexicon layer also participate into the sampling process in negative sampling to accpet/reject samples.